This page is in progress -

 Why This is Important

-Identifying errors to users is the first essential step to accessibility.
-Suggesting corrections to errors is the next level of support.
+Identifying errors is an essential first step.
+Suggesting corrections to those errors is the next level of support.
 This is especially helpful to people with cognitive disabilities because they might not understand the nature of the error, and the suggestions can help them correct it.

 If the suggestions are known and they don’t pose a security risk, then it’s important to communicate them to the user.
 Suggestions might be unknown if the system cannot recognize the nature of the error beyond “invalid input.”
 It might pose a security risk if the error is the password or some other input for their unique login.